Efficient Modelling of Lyman-{\alpha} opacity fluctuations during late reionization epoch: Formalism

-Besides, to construct the collapsed halo mass fraction, we adopt the Excursion Set Formalism (ESF-L) in Lagrangian space, following another semi numerical reionization model AMBER \citep{2022ApJ...927..186T}.
-To be specific, the formalism uses Extended Press Schecter theory which computes the collapsed mass fraction ($f_{\mathrm{coll}}$) above a minimum threshold halo mass ($M_{\mathrm{min}}$) given the filtered overdensity at a cosmological scale.
-Here, we use a spherical tophat filter for filtering the overdensity at a certain scale ($2~\mathrm{cMpc}$), which provides a good match with the full N body simulation.
-At each redshift, we generated collapsed fraction field for a logarithmic minimum mass ($\log M_{\mathrm{min}}$) interval of $0.1$ in the range $7-12$.
+Besides, to construct the collapsed halo mass fraction, we adopted the Excursion Set Formalism (ESF-L) in Lagrangian space, following another semi-numerical reionization model AMBER \citep{2022ApJ...927..186T}.
+To be specific, the formalism uses Extended Press Schecter theory, which computes the collapsed mass fraction ($f_{\mathrm{coll}}$) above a minimum threshold halo mass ($M_{\mathrm{min}}$) given the filtered overdensity at a cosmological scale.
+Here, we used a spherical tophat filter for filtering the overdensity at a certain scale ($2~\mathrm{cMpc}$), which provides a good match with the full N-body simulation.
+At each redshift, we generated a collapsed fraction field for a logarithmic minimum mass ($\log M_{\mathrm{min}}$) interval of $0.1$ in the range $7-12$.

-In the left panel of Figure \ref{fig:fig4_tau_delta_dist}, we show the overdensity distribution of Nyx simulation (\textit{blue}) and the generated overdensities using semi numerical method (\textit{dashed orange}) as discussed above.
-We checked that the nature of these two distributions are in agreement with each other.
+In the left panel of Figure \ref{fig:fig4_tau_delta_dist}, we show the overdensity distribution of the Nyx simulation (\textit{blue}) and the generated overdensities using semi-numerical method (\textit{dashed orange}) as discussed above.
+We checked that the natures of these two distributions are in agreement with each other.
 This resemblance is useful to avoid any discrepancies in optical depth due to the background density field.